-The fair values of unlisted investments are determined in accordance by directors' valuations, which are based on their experience in the industry.
+The fair values of unlisted investments are determined in accordance with Directors' valuations, which are based on their experience in the industry.
 These investments are considered to be Level 3 in the fair value hierarchy.
-Directors have used assumptions, such as estimated cash flows, project plans and other market data available in determining their valuation of unlisted investments.
-Directors have reviewed discounted cash flows and multiple of revenue and profit calculations to determine the fair value holding costs of the investments.
+The Company has primarily utilised forecast cash flows to determine the fair value of its investments.
+In order to assess the reliability of these forecasts and valuations, the Company has made reference to the multiples of revenue and profits relative to company value of other similar entities, noting that other entities are not directly comparable..

 Name of Investment Core Activity Basis of Valuation BioImpact Pty Ltd In licence speciality pharmaceuticals and medical devices Valuation is based on an 'income approach', being a present value technique taking into account the future cash flows expected from the investment.
-The approach has been consistent year-on-year.
-The company reviews it valuation policy at each reporting date to ensure it remains appropriate.
-The valuation model used by the company is updated at each reporting date, taking into account changes in assumptions in the period, updated financial results and budgeted performance of the investee companies, and analysis of past performance against initial forecasts.
-BTC Speciality Health Pty Ltd Commercialisation and distribution of pharmaceuticals and Valuation is based on an 'income approach', being a present value technique taking into account the future cash flows expected from the investment. medical devices medical devices The approach has been consistent year-on-year.
-The company reviews it valuation policy at each reporting date to ensure it remains appropriate.
-The valuation model used by the company is updated at each reporting date, taking into account changes in assumptions in the period, updated financial results and budgeted performance of the investee companies, and analysis of past performance against initial forecasts.
+The valuation considers net cash inflows and net cash outflows to achieve the Company's strategic plan.
+Net cash outflows includes services which BioImpact contracts with BTC Speciality Health Pty Ltd. The Company reviews it valuation policy at each reporting date to ensure it remains appropriate.
+The valuation model used by the Company is updated at each reporting date, taking into account changes in assumptions in the period, updated financial results and budgeted performance, analysis of past performance and expected future performance.
+BTC health Limited has valued its investment in BioImpact at \$1,200,000 (2022: \$2,883,975).